 The brain-gut axis refers to the connection between the cognitive and emotional centers of the brains with vagus nerve gut function of the body.
 It is a bidirectional link that regulates a number of functions within the body and it is intimately connected with your vagus nerve.
 This link between your brain and your gut is one of the reasons why a problem problems in the gut can affect the brain and vice versa.
-If your brain-gut axis is compromised, there are a number of signs and symptoms that can pinpoint this disconnect.

 When patients are at the doctor and are asked to open their mouth wide to say ‘Ahhh’, they are actually being checked for the condition of their vagus nerve.
 There is a little fleshy extension at the back of your throat and a soft palate.
 This structure is known as uvula and when you say ahhh, it should stay in the middle whereas the soft palate should be elevated.
 If your vagus nerve is experiencing issues, the uvula with be on the side than in the middle and the soft palate will also not elevate equally on both sides.